hieu-22/server-online-market-app/README.md

 CLOUDINARY_KEY=538598325694588
 CLOUDINARY_SECRET=4G_C6DuitOSGSQsRa88MElQoH6Y
 ```
-If you use your own Cloudinary, you will need to update your Cloudinary configuration in the [Emarket Client](https://github.com/hieu-22/client-online-market-app) as well.
+If you use your own Cloudinary, you will need to update your Cloudinary configuration in the [emarket Client](https://github.com/hieu-22/client-online-market-app) as well.
 For more information:
 - [Multer Storage Cloudinary](https://www.npmjs.com/package/multer-storage-cloudinary)
 - [Node SDK](https://cloudinary.com/documentation/node_quickstart)